catalyzeio/paas-cli-reference/source/paas/cli/index.md

 Options:

 ```
+  --username TEXT  Catalyze Username
+  --password TEXT  Catalyze Password
+  --version        Show the version and exit.
   --help           Show this message and exit.
 ```

 Commands:

 ```
+  adduser       Add a user to the environment
-  associate     Associates a local repository with an environment.
+  associate     Associates a local repository with an environment
+  backup        Backup and restore services on demand
-  dashboard     Open the Catalyze dashboard in your browser.
+  dashboard     Open the Catalyze dashboard in your browser
+  db            Interact with database services
-  disassociate  Remove association with environment.
+  disassociate  Remove association with environment
-  environments  Lists all environments you own.
+  environments  List your environments
-  rake          Execute a rake task.
+  rake          Execute a rake task
-  redeploy      Redeploy an environment's service manually.
+  redeploy      Redeploy without pushing
+  rmuser        Remove a user from the environment
-  status        Check the status of the environment and...
+  status        Quick status readout
+  users         List users for the environment
-  vars          Check/set/unset environment variables.
+  vars          Check/set/unset environment variables
-  version       Outputs the current CLI version.
+  whoami        Retrieve your user ID
+  worker        Start a background worker
 ```